 These key principles to finding the right suppliers can save you money, manage risk and ultimately increase business revenue:

-– Be aware of outside influences: pay attention to geopolitical events that could impact your international suppliers’ ability to fulfill future orders.
+Be aware of outside influences: Pay attention to geopolitical events that could impact your international suppliers’ ability to fulfil future orders.
 Have a backup plan in the event your current product source is no longer viable.

 2. Negotiating with Suppliers